 Applications are due November 1 (or the following business day if November 1 falls on a holiday or weekend) of each year for consideration of funding for the current fiscal year, which always ends on September 30.
 Applications will be evaluated and decisions will be made within two to three months, but funding decisions can be influenced and delayed by other factors, including the availability of funds.
 Therefore, consultation with the NCATS Program Official (PO) assigned to the parent grant and NCATS scientific contacts for these funding opportunities is advised prior to submitting your application.
 Since it can take up to 10 weeks to review an application and reach a funding decision, applications submitted in the current fiscal year that receive a favorable review will be funded in the same fiscal year, as long as funds and time remain available.
 If funds are no longer available, applications may be held for funding in the following cycle.
 Requested start dates should be prospective, align with the budget start date of the UL1 grant and allow sufficient time for review of the request.

-Applicants are encouraged to follow the submission instructions as described in the funding opportunity announcements.
+Applicants are required to follow the submission instructions as described in the funding opportunity announcement.
 Each CTSA Program hub is allowed to submit up to two re-entry supplements/applications.
 However, there should be only one re-entry candidate for each application.
 Use the NCATS-specific guidance in developing your application.
 Applicants are encouraged to alert the PO and grants management specialist once the application has been submitted.

 This funding opportunity is designed specifically for applicants proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary clinical trial.
 Applicants to this FOA are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.